 Q: How can I find the sine, cosine, and tangent of an angle greater than 90 degrees?

 A: Use the unit circle.
-Locate the angle on the unit circle, and the coordinates of the point on the circle corresponding to that angle will give you the cosine (x-coordinate) and sine (y-coordinate) values.
-The tangent is then the sine divided by the cosine.
+Even so, locate the angle on the unit circle, and the coordinates of the point on the circle corresponding to that angle will give you the cosine (x-coordinate) and sine (y-coordinate) values.
+Day to day, the tangent is then the sine divided by the cosine.
 Remember to consider the signs of the trigonometric functions in different quadrants.

 Q: Are angles greater than 90 degrees used in real-world applications?